junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "For what?"
 Dean crosses his arms, bracing himself.
 "What happened?"

 "Naomi and the angels found me and trapped me.
 And Crowley... found the tablet."
 Cas answers concisely, giving a vague gesture around his bleeding gut.
+"Inside."

+Dean stares at him.
+"You hid the freaking tablet *in your gut*?!"

+Cas nods quietly.

-Dean tries not to think how Cas has managed to stuff the entire rock into his gut in the first place.
-He's an angel, true, so the physiology might be slightly different from normal human, but his body is still a human body.
-It gotta hurts like fuck.
+Dean tries not to think how Cas has managed to stuff the entire rock into his gut in the first place, let alone what *both* Naomi and Crowley would have done to get it out.
+Cas is an angel, true, so the physiology might be slightly different from normal human, but his body is still a human body.
+It might not kill him, but it gotta hurt like fuck.
 Dean grimaces in the imagined empathized pain.

-But what comes out of his mouth is: "Why didn't you come to us?!
+But what comes out of his mouth becomes: "Why didn't you come to us?!
 To me?!
 Goddammit, Cas!
 You have dick angels *and* demons on your tails!
 Just like back then!
 Remember?
 Raphael and Crowley?
 Or did you just think you can beat them all by yourself?
 That you don't need us?
 We are just petty little humans who can't do anything, is that it?
 Are we not family?
 Cas, what are we to you?"

 Fury burns fast, especially with a rough night of lack of sleep and probably a little too much alcohol, it burns through his head in the blink of an eye like how forest fire burns the forest in California every spring.
 Dean raises his voice, snapping louder and faster.
 The more he thinks about it, the angrier he feels.
 The rage flashes through his whole body.

 Cas doesn't answer, just looking at him with sad eyes.

-"Why did you even come back then?
+"Why did you even bother coming back then?
 If you think we're so useless and can't help?
 If you don't even *trust* us?
-Why do you even come to the way you *knew* Impala would pass then?"
+Why do you even come to the way you *knew* Impala would pass then?
+Do you even *want* to be here?
+In the bunker, with us, with *me*?"
 Dean's voice shakes, so does his body.

 "I'm sorry --" Cas answers with croaked voice.
 Pained and as shaky as Dean.

 "Stop saying you're sorry!"
 Dean yells at him, devastated.

-Cas shuts his mouth sharply, glancing behind him.
+Cas shuts his mouth sharply, glancing behind his shoulder.

 Dean remembers for a second maybe his voice is too loud that he'd wake Sam.
 He listens for a second, but no footsteps in the direction of Sam's bedroom.
 Then he realizes that's also the direction to the door.
 Cas is glancing at the door, thinking about leaving.

 The coffee machine makes a prompt ding then.

 Dean takes a sharp breath, turning to his back, fumbling the machine.
 His fingers are trembling.
-He doesn't realize he has taken out two cups from the cabinet, and pours coffee in both of them.
+He doesn't realize when he has taken out two cups from the cabinet.
+Mechanically, he pours coffee in both of them.
 His hand shakes so much that some hot coffee spills to the counter, onto his finger.
 He curses under his breath.

 "I think --" Cas starts slowly.
 Dean hears the sound of his cloth rustling. "-- It's probably better if I go then."